Taking Stock With Tech: Tesla Fades On Model 3 Announcement, AMD Gained 10% Market Share From Intel

 However, we think that the data still suggests that AMD is taking the high-margin/low-volume MPU segment from Intel (INTC).
 This suggests that gross margins and revenue upside is a heightened possibility though we would not rely upon this specific data to determine AMD’s volume of MPU shipments in 2H’17.

-That being the case, the data illustrates 10 percentage points of market share gain q/q between Q2’17 and Q3’17.
+That being the case, the data illustrates 10 percentage points of market share gain q/q between Q1’17 and Q3’17 *revision* with 6.6 ppts of market share gain between Q2'17 and Q3'17 (keep in mind limited data on Q3'17).
 This puts downward pressure on Intel’s consumer MPU ASPs, and would suggest that Intel may deliver results below its prior guidance.

 Analyst Amit Daryanani noted potential competitive risks in the server market in a research note on Friday, released to client of RBC Capital Markets: